InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 sidebar_label: Persistence
 ---

-PrimeHub provides several types of persistent data stores.
+PrimeHub provides several types of persistent data stores for user data/group data.
 These stores can be accessed from working environments.

 ## User Volume